ReedRawlings/spendless/SpendLess/implementationplan.md

 - Having Screen Time enabled on multiple devices can cause sync issues
 - "Block all" may ignore exemption lists — use iOS Settings > Screen Time > Always Allowed instead

+**iOS 17.4+ DeviceActivityMonitor Issues:**
+- `intervalDidStart` and `intervalDidEnd` callbacks may fail silently (known Apple bug affecting all apps using this framework)
+- **Workaround implemented:** Multi-layer restoration system with:
+  1. Primary: DeviceActivityMonitor callback (may fail on iOS 17.4+)
+  2. Backup: Local notification after 10 minutes (user taps to restore)
+  3. Failsafe: App foreground check (restores expired sessions when app opens)
+- Extension timers do not work: `DispatchQueue.asyncAfter` in extensions is killed when `completionHandler` is called
+- Cannot open main app from shield: ShieldActionResponse only supports `.none`, `.close`, `.defer` (no deep linking)
+- ApplicationToken opacity: Tokens may change between sessions; use `Application.localizedDisplayName` for analytics

 ---

 ## Appendix B: Screen Time API Reference